Argüelles (Madrid Metro): History

 The Line 6 platforms were inaugurated on 10 May 1995 when the segment between Laguna and Ciudad Universitaria was opened, converting Line 6 into a circular route.
 They are deeper than the other platforms, and are located between Marqués de Urquijo and Buen Suceso streets.
+The station was part of the extensive renovations of Line 3 during the summers of 2004, 2005, and 2006, during which the platforms were expanded from 60 m to 90 m and improvements were made for accessibility.